What are Magic Mushrooms?

 - A mushroom “trip” tends to last about four to five hours.

-- Users often report the mushroom experience to be more “earthy” than other psychedelics, increasing emotional awareness and causing less psychological confusion.
+- Many people say the mushroom experience is more “earthy” than other psychedelics, increasing emotional awareness and causing less psychological confusion.

-- Mushrooms can impair judgement.
-Driving while under the influence of mushrooms is dangerous.
+- Magic mushrooms can impair judgment.
+Never drive while under the influence of magic mushrooms.

-- Mushrooms are illegal.
+- Magic mushrooms are illegal.
 Possession can result in long prison terms.
-Supplying mushrooms to someone else (whether or not money was exchanged) carries even longer sentences.
+Supplying mushrooms to someone else (whether or not money was exchanged) and growing mushrooms (even for personal use) can carry even longer sentences.